Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 [Full screen](/teknologi/altinnstudio/architecture/capabilities/runtime/integration/event_architecture_custom.svg)

-### Publishers
+#### Publishers

 Both different applications and components will publish events to the Event component in Altinn Platform.

 They will use a REST API call to post a new event to the add event API.

-### Event Component
+#### Event Component

 The event components exposes REST-APIS for publishing and subscribing to events.

 When a publish request is received it will push the event document to the event storage.

-When a request is received it will query the documents.
+When a request is received it will query the events stored in the event storage.

-## Storage technology
+### Storage technology

-Choosing the technology to physical store the events will affect what kind of capabilities the event component can expose and what kind of scalability and performance the event architecture will
+Choosing the technology to physical store the events will affect what kind of capabilities the event component can expose and what kind of scalability and performance the event architecture will have

 ### Cosmos db
 Using cosmos DB gives the possiblity to have "endless" number of topics/feeds based on queriries.